Traditional Vegan Pineapple Custard Tart

 - Pour and scrape the pineapple mix into the pie crust.
 Smooth the top.
 Leave to sit for an hour to cool before placing into the refrigerator for at least a few hours to set.

 - Enjoy!
 Serve with some vegan whipped cream if liked.

 - To save time prepare the pastry a day or 2 before using.
 Or use ready made pastry or a ready-made crust for a super quick tart.

-- Link for aqua faber whipped cream recipe: Forks over Knives website.
+- Link for Aqua Faber whipped cream recipe: Forks over Knives website.
 I made this recipe and the cream was tasty but didn’t keep its form for too long especially in a warm house!
-I prefer a whipped coconut cream or a squoosh of ready whipped vegan cream that I found in Morrisons (UK supermarket) chilled section.
+I prefer a whipped coconut cream or a squish of ready whipped vegan cream that I found in Morrisons (UK supermarket) chilled section.
 PS. none of my links are affiliates, they’re just what I have used!